directus/directus/docs/self-hosted/docker-guide.md

 ## Configure Admin User

 The `ADMIN_EMAIL` and `ADMIN_PASSWORD` variables, while shown in the quickstart, are optional.
-If omitted, the published Docker image will automatically populate the database and create an admin user.
+If omitted, the published Docker image will automatically populate the database and create an admin user, and these will only be shown in the Docker bootstrap logs when starting Directus for the first time.
 To configure the email/password for this first user, include the following environment variables:

 ```bash
 ADMIN_EMAIL="admin@example.com"
 ADMIN_PASSWORD="d1r3ctu5"
 ```

+Once you've started Directus for the first time, assuming your database is persisted, you can remove these values from your compose file.

 ## Persistence